cta-observatory/ctapipe/docs/api-reference/io/index.rst

 =================

-Event data that is intended to be read or written from files is stored in subclasses of `~ctapipe.core.Container`, the structre of which is defined in the `~ctapipe.containers` module (See reference API below).
+Event data that is intended to be read or written from files is stored in subclasses of `~ctapipe.core.Container`, the structure of which is defined in the `~ctapipe.containers` module (See reference API below).
 Each element in the container is a `~ctapipe.core.Field`, containing the default value, a description, and default unit if necessary.
 The